 He built frames to carry a range of Villiers two-stroke engines.
 The machines were not listed in major catalogues so most must have been sold locally.
 At least two went to Maltby residents.

-2. Hanstock was also known as H.E.C.
-There was a motorcycle of this name built by the Hewins Engineeering Company of Taunton, Somerset, in 1923-24 - this firm appears to have been mistakenly associated with Levis.
+2. Hanstock's H.E. is sometimes confused with H.E.C.
+There was a motorcycle of this name built by the Hewins Engineeering Company of Taunton, Somerset, in 1923-24, and another named the HEC Powercycle was built by Hepburn Engineering Co.

 If you have further information or a query related to this page, please contact us